 - Maintain and update your USDOT number and operating authority (MC number) information

-What are the FMCSA's Surety Bond Requirements?
+What are the Freight Broker Surety Bond Requirements for the FMCSA?

-What are the FMCSA's Insurance Requirements?
+What are the FMCSA's Freight Broker Insurance Requirements?

 What is an MC number / Interstate Operating Authority and Who Must Get it?

 Brokers engaged in the following activities are required to have interstate operating authority (MC number) in addition to a DOT number: for-hire carriers (for a fee or other compensation); those transporting passengers, or arranging for their transport, in interstate commerce; and those transporting federally regulated commodities or arranging for their transport, in interstate commerce.